Strong-Motion Tools (smt) module

 5. Plot of Spectra from a Record

-The spectra of a processed record can also be plotted along with predictions by the selected GMMs for the same ground-shaking scenario.
+The spectra of a processed record can also be plotted along with predictions by the selected GMPEs for the same ground-shaking scenario.
 An example of the input for the record spectra is provided in the demo files:

 > comp.plot_spectra(filename, output_directory, obs_spectra='spectra_chamoli_1991_station_UKHI.csv')